kyh/inteligir/README.md

 # Inteligir

 > The web is a educational medium.
-Inteligir is a platform to build interactive lessons and visually explain them.
+Inteligir is a platform to build interactive visual explanations.

-#### How does visually explaining work?
+#### What do you mean by visual explaining?

-Inteligir uses a technique on the web called scrollytelling.
+We uses a technique on the web called scrollytelling.
 Scrollytelling is a way of storytelling where content unfolds as a user scrolls.
 Some examples in the wild:

 - [R2D3](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)
 - [Waveforms](https://pudding.cool/2018/02/waveforms/)